What’s the best way to express your condolences and sympathy? When should you send condolence messages? What should you say?

 96. I can’t say it like Rumi does, so I’ll just let him do the talking: “This place is a dream.
 Only a sleeper considers it real.
 Then death comes like dawn, and you wake up laughing at what you thought was your grief.”
 I hope that brings you a little bit of peace today as you say goodbye to your loved one.

 97. Words cannot begin to express how sorry I am over the loss of your ______.
 I can’t even imagine how you must be feeling right now.
 If you find that the pain becomes to heavy, please, PLEASE reach out to me.
-I want to be here for you during this difficult time.
+I want to be here for you during this most painful time.

 98. I have wracked my heart and brain trying to come up with something of value to say to you.
 I’ve finally had to admit that I don’t have the words to say all that I want you to know, except this: ______ loved you so very much, and would have been so proud of you and they way you are handling things.